Spetsnaz: Ukrainian spetsnaz

 Like many other post-Soviet states, Ukraine inherited its spetsnaz units from the remnants of the Soviet armed forces, GRU and KGB units.
 Ukraine now maintains its own spetsnaz structure under the control of the Ministry of Interior, and under the Ministry of Defence, while the Security Service of Ukraine maintains its own spetsnaz force, the Alpha group.
 The term "Alpha" is also used by many other post Soviet states such as Russia, Belarus, and Kazakhstan as these units are based on the Soviet Union's Alpha Group.
 Ukraine's Berkut special police force gained mainstream attention during the 2014 Revolution of Dignity as it was alleged to have been used by the government to quell the uprising.
 However, this is disputed as many officers were also wounded and killed in the action.
+After the War in Donbas, Ukraine went into a large-scale reform of its military forces, with the creation of new special forces units being created and adopting a NATO-inspired model.

 Current Ukrainian spetsnaz units with Soviet lineage: